By David Tomas, on 30 July 2021

 In the book, Drive: The Surprising Truth About What Motivates Us, author Daniel Pink presents the most important international research results of recent decades on the subject of motivation.
-So what is it that really motivates us?
-In three key words, Pink sums up what we are all striving for.
+So, what is it that really motivates us?
+In three words, Pink sums up what we are all striving for.

 Concrete instructions on how to incorporate these key concepts come from self-determination theory.
 Implementing them leads to higher intrinsic motivation at work because people's basic psychological needs are satisfied.

-Studies have shown that behavioral adaptations, such as threats, imposed goals, deadlines, and sometimes even rewards have a negative effect on well-being, health and integrity.
-Conversely, positive feedback, the possibility of self-development, and recognition of people's feelings have a positive effect.
+Studies have shown that behavioral adaptations, such as threats, imposed goals, deadlines, and sometimes even rewards have a negative effect on well-being, health, and integrity.
+Conversely, positive feedback, self-development, and recognition of people's feelings have a positive effect.

-For example, the social environment in a workplace can contribute to higher performance and well-being by promoting autonomy and collegiality for employees.
+For example, the social environment in a workplace can contribute to higher performance and well-being by promoting autonomy for employees.

 This is more than just a campaign.
 It encourages us to think outside of the box and dare to be different.
 It is an indispensable motivational video for marketers.

 How far is man able to go?
-This video from Squarespace shows some of the amazing physical feats that Alex Honnold, a world renowned rock climber and all around accomplished athlete, has accomplished.
+This video from Squarespace shows some of the amazing physical feats that Alex Honnold, a world-renowned rock climber, and athlete, has accomplished.
 Through his motivation, effort, and sacrifice, Honnold is able to do incredible things.
 What are you able to do?
 Discover it and share it with the world!

 This ad from Nike was made in honor of international women's day and features some incredibly talented athletes in a variety of different sports doing what they do best.
 However, it not only highlights what they can do but also includes a social message.
 It encourages the audience to push for greater equality in the sporting world so that we can one day focus on skill and achievement over gender.